 Accessories – enhance the performance

 Some outdoor heaters have optional remote controls for turning them on, adjusting the temperature or setting their timing.
-If you have a commercial alfresco dining area with multiple heaters you may be able to customize the warmth base on each table’s location or patron preference.
-Directional joints or deflector panels help focus the heat where it’s needed.
+If you have a commercial alfresco dining area with multiple heaters you may be able to customize the warmth based on each table’s location or patron preference.
+Directional joints or deflector panels help focus heat where it’s needed.

 Select your outdoor radiant heater